caldermf/caldermf.github.io/_pages/teaching.md

 nav_order: 5
 ---

-this is a summary of my teaching experience during my time as a graduate and undergraduate student.
+this is a summary of my teaching experience.

+---

+### at Stanford

+- **Stanford, Math 51: Linear Algebra and Multivariable Calculus** In fall 2024, I am teaching two sections of Math 51.

+- **Stanford, Math 245C: Topics in Algebraic Geometry** In the spring quarter of 2025, I will teach Math 245C.

 ---